-Opportunity driver Description Potential impact Timeframe Direct/Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management to creating lasting economic efficiencies, while preserving and protecting the planet. this market positioning in terms of increased demand for our product by investors and consumers could be in the hundreds of thousands of dollars. improve environmental awareness and the sustainability of our properties. stakeholders of our continued focus on sustainability.
+Opportunity driver Description Potential impact Timeframe Direct/Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management investor and consumer markets whose decisions are influenced by these partnerships and this type of dedication to creating lasting economic efficiencies and be transparent, while preserving and protecting the planet. the planet.
+We estimate the combined positive financial impact resulting from this market positioning in terms of increased demand for our product by investors and consumers could be between \$100K - \$500K. the sustainability portion of our website to keep consumers and investors informed of our continued dedication to improve environmental awareness and the sustainability of our properties. thousands of dollars.
+There is minimal cost for actions such as updating our sustainability webpage and informing stakeholders of our continued focus on sustainability.